awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Problem:** If the Jenkins server is installed on an Amazon EC2 instance, the instance might not have been created with an instance role that has the permissions required for CodePipeline\.
 If you are using an IAM user on a Jenkins server, an on\-premises instance, or an Amazon EC2 instance created without the required IAM role, the IAM user either does not have the required permissions, or the Jenkins server cannot access those credentials through the profile configured on the server\.

 **Possible fixes:** Make sure that Amazon EC2 instance role or IAM user is configured with the `AWSCodePipelineCustomActionAccess` managed policy or with the equivalent permissions\.
-For more information, see [AWS managed \(predefined\) policies for CodePipeline](managed-policies.md)\.
+For more information, see [AWS managed policies for CodePipeline](managed-policies.md)\.

 If you are using an IAM user, make sure the AWS profile configured on the instance uses the IAM user configured with the correct permissions\.
 You might have to provide the IAM user credentials you configured for integration between Jenkins and CodePipeline directly into the Jenkins UI\.
 This is not a recommended best practice\.
 If you must do so, be sure the Jenkins server is secured and uses HTTPS instead of HTTP\.